 By Emma Clarendon

-Fantastic Beasts: The Crimes of Grindelwald is out in cinemas now.
+Fantastic Beasts: The Crimes of Grindelwald is out on DVD now.